Assassination of Antonio Cánovas del Castillo

-Italian anarchist Michele Angiolillo assassinated Spanish Prime Minister Antonio Cánovas del Castillo on August 8, 1897, in Guipúzcoa.
-The head of state had been vacationing in the Santa Águeda spa.
+Italian anarchist Michele Angiolillo assassinated Spanish Prime Minister Antonio Cánovas del Castillo on 8 August 1897, in Gipuzkoa.
+The head of government had been vacationing in the Santa Águeda spa.
 The assassin was immediately arrested, tried, and executed.
 He justified the murder as revenge for torture during the Montjuic trial.

 Background

 Near the turn of the 20th century, Barcelona experienced a wave of anarchist terrorist attacks.
 The June 1896 bombing of the Corpus Christi procession had the greatest repercussions.
 With six dead and 42 injured, a harsh police repression led to the famous Montjuïc trial, in which 400 "suspects" were imprisoned in the Montjuïc Castle and brutally tortured, with their nails torn off, feet crushed, and skin burned by cigars.
 Of the 28 sentenced to death, five were executed.
 Another 59 were sentenced to life imprisonment and 63 were found innocent but deported to the Spanish Sahara.
 The Montjuïc trial had a significant international backlash, with doubts of the convictions based on torture-coerced confessions.
 The Spanish press campaigned against the government and "executioners".
 Alejandro Lerroux, editor of the republican Madrid newspaper El País published a months-long series on the stories of those tortured and undertook a propaganda tour of La Mancha and Andalusia.